midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/The-most-basic-question-Thomas-Sowell.md

 ---
-title: "The most basic question is"
+title: 'The most basic question is'
 ---

 ## "The most basic question is not what is best, but who shall decide what is best."